vramana/blog/content/posts/barrel_files_slow_build.md

 <!--more-->

 I decided to check build time of another project (100K LOC) which uses Vite.
-It's build time is also 26 secs.
+I's build time is also 26 secs.
 Something is definitely wrong and I want to know why.

 We use [material-ui](https://mui.com/) in this project.
 When we started this project, I double checked that top-level import from